Ramenu/Minecraft/README.md

 distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions and limitations under the License.-->

-CLASSIC V1.55
+CLASSIC V1.6
 ------------
-- Nothing was actually added in terms of the game, just made the code easier and nice to read (hopefully)
-- Added a new file 'vertexarray' for handling vertex array related stuff
+- Face culling has been added for significant performance improvement, however this will only make the faces that arent facing the player not  render.
+This means that faces hidden by other blocks will still be rendered, which I plan to fix in the future.
+- Changed the C-style casts to more appropriate C++ casts
+- Removed some constants and replaced them with variables instead (for readability)
+- Updated the build system to check for memory leaks
+- Removed license from markdown

 KNOWN BUGS: